 This program is for you when your child has outgrown their RideSafer vest and they are ready to move into the next size.

 We offer this program only to customers who purchased direct from Safe Ride 4 Kids website.
-We give you an $18 refund after you purchase a Large RideSafer vest from our website.
+We give you an $18 discount on your purchase of the next size RideSafer vest from our website.

 Here’s how it works — it’s simple!

 Contact us to let us know you want to trade up, we’ll verify your previous order from our store and respond to you with a coupon code.
 Not valid with other discounts or promotions.
 Program details are subject to change without notice.

 NOT SURE IF YOUR CHILD IS READY FOR THE NEXT SIZE?

 The vest is a seat belt positioning device which means that the fit of the vest on the child is less important than the positioning of the seat belt on the child.
 The seat belt is doing the restraining (when using the lap/shoulder belt) not the vest.
 So even if the vest is loose on the child, as long as the seat belt is low on the hips/lap and the shoulder portion is mid chest/mid shoulder, we are accomplishing the desired outcome.

 The weight limits on the vest are less relevant than height.
 FMVSS 213 requires that they include weight in the specs but it does not really play into how the vest functions (unless you are using a lap-only belt with the tether).

 If the “lap flap” is starting to be pulled from a horizontal orientation into a vertical one, it is time to move up to the large.
 The large will likely be loose at first but based on the understanding above that “looseness” does not negatively affect crash performance you can feel confident that your little ones are still protected.